opensearch-project/data-prepper/data-prepper-plugins/peer-forwarder/README.md

 * `discovery_mode` - Set to `aws_cloud_map`

 Your pipeline configuration can optionally include:
-* `awsCloudMapQueryParameters` - Key/value pairs to filter the results based on custom attributes for the instance.
+* `awsCloudMapQueryParameters` - Key/value pairs to filter the results based on the custom attributes attached to an instance.
 Only instances that match all the specified key-value pairs are returned.

 Example configuration: